sahleone/quantDashBoard/quantDashBoard/server/SETUP.md

 For SnapTrade configuration:

 1. Sign up for a SnapTrade account
-2. Get your Client ID and Consumer Secret from the SnapTrade dashboard
+2. Get your Client ID and Consumer Key from the SnapTrade dashboard
 3. Add them to your `.env` file